Skip to main content

 Validation Process

-The PR request will go through a validation process.
-This process may contain both automated validation and manual review by maintainers.
-In the event of validation or review issues, replies will be made in the PR and it assigned back to you to make the appropriate changes.
+The PR goes through a validation process that may include automated checks and manual review by maintainers.
+If issues arise, feedback is posted in the PR and assigned back to you so you can make the necessary changes.

 Credit

-Our repo format and process for Blish HUD packages heavily mirrors that of winget-pkgs, the package repository for winget.
+Our repo format and process for Blish HUD packages closely mirror winget-pkgs, the package repository for winget.